ayrat555/ayrat555.github.io/_posts/2018-04-29-evm-basics.md

 108072616621495115728666252674775380750164271619691439750117644576584916463342
 ```

-Result is equal to storage value after evm execution.
+Result is equal to storage value after EVM execution.

 ##### Example 3